Abdallahman-habyarimana/habdallah05/README.md

 Full-Stack web developer
 ------------------------

-I am a full-stack web developer with extensive experience who is passionate about building solutions that are user-friendly.
-Proficiency with modern frameworks, Javascript, CSS, and Html.
+I am a full-stack web developer with extensive experience who is passionate about user-friendly building solutions.
+Proficiency with modern frameworks, Javascript, CSS, and HTML.
 Continuously learning and staying updated with industry trends.
 Let's build something amazing together!

 *   🌍  I'm based in Toronto, ON
 *   ✉️  You can contact me at [abdallahman.habyarimana@hotmail.com](mailto:abdallahman.habyarimana@hotmail.com)